 - Endless Game: After the Hard Mode Filler (see below), if you complete Level 256 you can continue playing from Level 1.

-- Every 10,000 Points: One extra life, which eventually allows you to get an extra life each level due to the bonus being around ~9000 points each.
+- Every 10,000 Points: One extra life, which eventually allows you to get an extra life every level from the large time bonuses.

 - Hard Mode Filler: Level (n + 8) has the same layout as Level n.
 The first iteration has just the ostriches; the second, just the Mother Duck; the third, both; the fourth, additional ostriches; the fifth speeds up the ostriches.
 Subsequent iterations just decrease the time limit.